vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 6. This useful convention I owe to Ηέΐέηε Brunner-Lachaux, who has employed  it in her translations and studies of saivagama.

-7. Nirmalamam understands the Saiva form of meditation, in its concern to estab lish a relationship between meditator and divinity, to differ from Pataiijali yoga:  'Toga is the close connection (sambandha) during meditation with the object of  meditation; not, as in Patafijali, the condition of samadhr (KKDP, translated in  Surdam, "South Indian Saiva Rites," p. lv, n.
+7. Nirmalamam understands the Śaiva form of meditation, in its concern to estab lish a relationship between meditator and divinity, to differ from Pataiijali yoga:  'Toga is the close connection (sambandha) during meditation with the object of  meditation; not, as in Patafijali, the condition of samadhr (KKDP, translated in  Surdam, "South Indian Śaiva Rites," p. lv, n.
 102).

 8. KarA, cited by NirmaIamaQi in KKDP, and quoted in Janaki, ML p.
 2. 9.
-For detailed discussion of mudras in Saiva ritual, see the series of six articles  by S. S. Janaki, "Saiva Mudras I-VI," Kalakshetra Quarterly 5-6 (1983-1984).
-Photographs of the mudras may be found in those articles and also in SP 1, Plate 1,  "Mudra," and in Surdam, "South Indian Saiva Rites," Appendix, pp. 276-313.
+For detailed discussion of mudras in Śaiva ritual, see the series of six articles  by S. S. Janaki, "Śaiva Mudras I-VI," Kalakshetra Quarterly 5-6 (1983-1984).
+Photographs of the mudras may be found in those articles and also in SP 1, Plate 1,  "Mudra," and in Surdam, "South Indian Śaiva Rites," Appendix, pp. 276-313.
 In

 Notes to Chapter One · 171

 S. S. Janaki (ed.), ML, line drawings of mudrds following ML prescriptions are  provided.

 10. V$A, from Brunner-Lachaux's French translation, SP 1 p. xxxi.
-11. On the grammar of Saiva mantras, see Ηέΐέηβ Brunner-Lachaux's brief dis cussion in SP 1 pp. xxxi-xxxii.
+11. On the grammar of Śaiva mantras, see Ηέΐέηβ Brunner-Lachaux's brief dis cussion in SP 1 pp. xxxi-xxxii.
 Brunner-Lachaux also includes a list of the mantras  employed in nityapuja in SP 1, Appendix 3, "Mantras utilises pendant Ie culte de  Siva (d'apr&s Somasambhu)."

 12. Vedajfiana apparently quotes MPA here.
 Other authors construct similar  scales of forms: "Proponents of various schools describe the inherent form of the  highest mokfa in various ways, each in accord with its own views."
 With this pref ace, Sivagrayogin considers, and criticizes, a whole series of alleged mok$a& held by  other schools (&Pbh pp. 335-52), including the Sivasdmya views of AghoraSiva that  I take here as normative.